ligolang/ligo/gitlab-pages/docs/testing/mutation-testing.md

 In this case, the output is the same because only one mutation passed all of the tests.

-Similarly, the `Test.Next.Mutation.All.contract` function returns a list of all contract mutations that pass the tests.
+Similarly, the `Test.Mutation.All.contract` function returns a list of all contract mutations that pass the tests.
 For example, this test adapts the contract test in the previous section to return every passing mutation:

 <Syntax syntax="cameligo">